What is specialist care?

 Expert clinicians

 Our specialist care service is led and developed by our in-house expert, Dr Jane Pritchard, who has years of experience in health care.
-Jane will take the lead on a specialist service care plan, which is dependent upon the initial care assessment conducted by one of our experienced care managers.
+Jane will take the lead on a specialist service care plan, which is dependent upon the initial care consultation conducted by one of our experienced care managers.

 Innovative care technology